JeevansSP/genshield-client/README.md

 ## Todo

 - Implement interceptor logic for LLM services such as Ollama, Llama.cpp, HuggingFace, Anthropic, and Gorq.
 Most of these services follow an OpenAI-compatible pattern, and parsers for many are already implemented server-side.
-- Address the challenge of intercepting Google's generative AI package which utilizes `gRPC` for their Gemini calls.